Fibromyalgia is a complicated condition that is as hard to diagnose as it is to live with.

 If you have had widespread pain for a period of three months or longer, you may find yourself diagnosed with this condition.

-A fibromyalgia diagnosis is considered a “diagnosis of exclusion”, which means that after ruling out other possible causes of your symptoms, your doctor may settle on a diagnosis of fibromyalgia.
+This means that after ruling out other possible causes of your symptoms, only then may your doctor settle on a diagnosis of fibromyalgia.

 What Are The Symptoms Of Fibromyalgia

-Fibromyalgia generates what are termed “regions of pain”, which feel like a dull, constant aching throughout the body.
+Fibromyalgia generates what are termed “regions of pain”, which feel like a dull, constant aching pain throughout the body.

 These multisite areas of pain are often accompanied by other symptoms, including:

-- Lower stomach pain
+• Lower stomach pain

-- Depression and anxiety
+• Depression and anxiety

-- Brain fog
+• Brain fog

-- Dry eyes
+• Dry eyes

-- Bladder issues, such as interstitial cystitis (inflammation of the bladder muscle)
+• Bladder issues, such as interstitial cystitis (inflammation of the bladder muscle)

 In the more recent years, fibromyalgia has been more widely accepted as a condition and has been diagnosed in patients with pain in four out of five areas of pain in the body.